Stradey Park: History

+At least one game of Association Football (soccer) was played at Stradey Park, when Llanelli drew 0-0 with Gefle IF in the UEFA Cup first round, second leg, on Thursday 27 July 2006.

 Due to the ground's owners, Llanelli RFC Ltd, having financial difficulties following the game turning professional, Stradey Park was sold to the Welsh Rugby Union (WRU) in 1997 for £1.25 million.
 The ground was repurchased by Llanelli RFC Ltd in 2005.

 When the Scarlets regional side was formed in 2003, it was decided that they would play the majority of their home fixtures at Stradey Park.
 Llanelli RFC continued to play their home matches at the ground.
 The stadium was also host for Llanelli A.F.C.'s UEFA Cup games in the 2006–07 season.

 Talks about replacing Stradey Park with a new stadium on the outskirts of Llanelli began in June 2003 with the advent of the Scarlets regional side.
 Llanelli chief executive Stuart Gallacher said Stradey Park was "not up to scratch", but that redeveloping the ground was an option.
 The following March, the Scarlets announced plans to leave Stradey for a new, 15,000-capacity stadium in Pemberton, on the eastern edge of Llanelli, by 2007.
 Detailed plans were released in July 2005, with the new stadium as the centrepiece of a £45 million complex that would also include an athletics facility and a retail park.

 The new venue would be funded in part by the sale of the Stradey Park site, which would be replaced by a new residential area with 400 homes; however, people already living in the area expressed opposition to the plans, saying the roads in the area could not cope with the extra traffic.
 Concerns over potential flooding in the area were also raised, resulting in the plans being called in by planning minister Carwyn Jones in July 2006.
 Stuart Gallacher said the call-in would cost the club an additional £2 million, which put them under threat of going into administration.
 In October 2006, Scarlets director Ron Jones said the club was considering legal action against the Welsh Assembly Government, and chairman Huw Evans said they had asked for financial assistance from the Welsh Rugby Union (WRU).
 A £2 million loan was offered by local businessman Clive Hughes, but the Scarlets rejected it due to the terms.
 The WRU turned down the Scarlets' original request for a loan, but hours after making another proposal to the club in November, the Scarlets accepted an investment from another businessman, Tim Griffiths.